aspartame/poppycock/README.md

 --------------

 A Lorem Ipsum text generator with flavors.
-Generate poppycockish bullcrap quotes from any of the following flavors:
+Generate poppycockish quotes from any of the following flavors:

 * Lorem Ipsum
 * Batman
+* The Simpsons

 Supported browsers
 ------------------